DGP-Studio/Snap.Hutao.Docs/docs/en/advanced/exceptions.md

 :::

 ## HttpRequestException Metadata Download Failed

 ### 403 (Forbidden) / 404 (Not Found)

 Solution: Update your Snap Hutao to latest version

 ### 502 (Bad Gateway)

 > Associated Issue: [https://github.com/DGP-Studio/Snap.Hutao/issues/100](https://github.com/DGP-Studio/Snap.Hutao/issues/100)

 This HTTP Exception occurs when Snap Hutao failed to fetch remote resource (usually static image and configuration)

 ![HttpRequestException](https://img.alicdn.com/imgextra/i3/1797064093/O1CN01Tb2RUm1g6du5YeNuy_!!1797064093.jpg)

 If you are using proxy software, you may need to turn it off or using TUN mode proxy;
 otherwise you need to use [Windows 8 AppContainer Loopback Utility](https://www.telerik.com/fiddler/add-ons) to remove [Windows APP Container Loopback limits](https://learn.microsoft.com/zh-CN/windows/iot-core/develop-your-app/loopback).

+## Error Finding Required Modules

+When user launching game with unlock frame-rate feature on, the game may be failed to be launched with the following error shows up:

+1. Error finding required modules: could not read any module, the protection driver may have been loaded
+2. Error finding required modules: timeout

+This issue only occurs when Genshin Impact's anti-cheat module starts earlier than frame-rate-unlocker module.
+When these errors happen, Snap Hutao will exit game process, and you can re-launch the game.